fredericbonnet/helena/docs/src/helena-dialect/dicts.spec.md

 - ✅ Argument type guard

-  Calling `dict` with a single argument returns its value as a map.
+  Calling `dict` with a single argument returns its value as a dictionary.
 This property allows `dict` to be used as a type guard for argspecs.

   Here we create a macro `len` that returns twice the size of the provided dictionary (accounting for key + value pairs).
 Using